-See the Graduate section starting on page 267 for information on the available graduate programs.
+\See the Graduate section starting on page 274 for information on the available graduate programs.

-The University anticipates offering this degree effective January 2018, contingent upon Approval from the State Board for Educator Certification in Texas.
+\\The University anticipates offering this degree contingent upon approval from the State Board for Educator Certification in Texas.

 Accounting

 The accounting minor for business majors will prepare students for business careers in the private sector, accounting-related fields, graduate school, or careers in public accounting.